joaopedrovtp/Web_Scraping_WordCloud/README.md

 ![Bitcoin Wordcloud](bitcoin_wordcloud.png)

-That was just for fun, but what if I say that someday I want to know the trending topics from this page or maybe any website.
+That was just for fun, but what if I say that someday I want to know the trending topics from this page or maybe any website?
 That would be great!
 My thanks to @DataScienceAcademy and @Datacamp for the helping content :)